 Is it easy for ICOs to be completely legalized in New Zealand?
 Find out here

-Andrew Suggate, senior associate from a leading local firm says that there’s a need of adapting the laws uniquely to absorb the change.
+Andrew Suggate, senior associate from a leading local firm says that there’s a need to adapt the laws uniquely to absorb the change.

 “It’s just a question of how do we apply all of the old law and the old learnings from investment offerings onto that new framework and make sure that investors are protected but that we don’t kill an industry in New Zealand and that we enable it to grow.”